-While hiring a cheap contractor or doing a DIY repair/roof installation by yourself might seem like a great idea to save some money, the expensive repair costs you may incur to fix the poorly installed roof or repair will significantly tip the balance the other way.
+While hiring a cheap contractor or doing a DIY repair or roof installation by yourself might seem like a great idea to save some money, the expensive repair costs you may incur to fix the poorly installed roof or repair will significantly tip the balance the other way.

 Plus, insurance doesn’t cover improper installation, nor fix a broken Dad from falling off of a ladder.

 Choosing the wrong roofing contractor can potentially set you up for bigger problems in the future.
-For example, if your contractor doesn’t install your roof correctly, rainwater can seep in during horizontal rain or heavy storms and cause intermittent leaks that often won’t show up until serious storm damage has already happened.
+For example, suppose your contractor doesn’t install your roof correctly.
+In that case, rainwater can seep in during horizontal rain or heavy storms and cause intermittent leaks that often won’t show up until serious storm damage has already happened.
 Talk about a bad day.